DKMitt/reactjs16/README.md

 ----

 ### Description
-A look at some of the new features with React.JS 16 (aka React Fiber) a better working understanding with Components, using Props, working with State, Inline Conditionals & Basic Events, and LifeCycle Methods.
+To take a look at some of the new features with React.JS 16 (aka React Fiber) and get a better working understanding of with Components, using Props, working with State, Inline Conditionals & Basic Events, and LifeCycle Methods.

 ----

 ### What I Learned From Working With This Tutorial
-- ​A Better Understanding & Creating of Components
+- ​A Better Understanding, Creating & Working with Components
 - ​State, Inline Conditionals & Basic Events
 - LifeCycle Methods
 - ​